-Owner/Farmer Ben has been farming since 2010 in a variety of locales and ecologies across the continental U.S. Originally from Maryland, he earned his B.S. in social anthropology and globalization at Towson University.
+Owner/Farmer Ben has been farming since 2010 in both rural and urban areas in different temperate zones across the continental U.S. Originally from Maryland, he earned his B.S. in social anthropology and globalization at Towson University.

 While at Towson, he helped found the Towson University Urban Farm and has since been involved in Baltimore City’s thriving urban farming community.
 In 2010, Ben traveled to Oregon to study vegetable farming in the fertile Willamette Valley with the University of Oregon and also interned with several skilled farmers in Southern Oregon.
 Colorado has been home for the past several years, where Ben apprenticed with a farm in Fort Collins and went on to manage Hope Farms in 2013.